Summer Camps at Nebraska

 Audience

 Innovate: The Raikes School Way is a two-week summer program designed for students interested in computer science, programming and innovative entrepreneurship.
-Students expected to enter college in the fall of 2026 will be given priority based on total applications.
-Those in the high school class of 2027 may also be considered if they have completed pre-calculus prior to the start of camp.
+Students who expect to enter college in the fall of 2027 will be given priority based on total applications.
+Students who expect to enter college in the fall of 2028 will also be considered if they have completed pre-calculus prior to the start of camp.

 A student writing on a white board while another watches